 His latest film, The Walk, seems to be a clear labor of love.
 It’s based on Philippe Petit’s book To Reach the Clouds.
 Mr. Petit’s walk between the World Trade Center towers in 1974 stands as one of the most amazing human accomplishments ever, driven entirely by necessity, courage and the belief that art should play on a larger stage.
 His story becomes more important with each passing year we live in a post Tower world.
 This fact alone is more than a sufficient reason to bring the story back for a modern look.

-Mr. Petit named his project le coup. it was by definition done undercover and on a budget.
-There was no investment put into capturing it beyond the amateur photographer accomplices who wore many hats that day, including archer.
+Mr. Petit named his project le coup. it was by definition done undercover and on a tight budget.
+There was no investment put into capturing it beyond the amateur photographer accomplices who wore many hats that day, including the unlikely role of archer.
 Hence we have only grainy and mostly black and white archive images of his amazing feat.
 James Marsh’s 2008 Oscar winning feature documentary Man on Wire was the first time we got an up close look at Mr. Petit and his carefully planned caper.
 His documentary is the definitive chronology of what happened in New York on August 7, 1974, and I watch it every year on September 11th.

 The Walk borrows heavily from documentary style that includes frequent cuts back to Philippe, played by Joseph Gordon-Levitt, perpetually perched on the torch of Lady Liberty.
 It leverages much of what was in Man on Wire, because that’s what’s written in To Reach the Clouds.
 It validates Mr. Marsh’s work allowing Mr. Zemeckis to focus his 3D, IMAX, big Hollywood budget on putting us on the high wire.